eclipse-che4z/che-che4z/README.md

 ### Basic Stack

 The Che4z basic stack is included with Eclipse Che version 7.6.0 and above, so no installation is necessary.
-To get started, create a new workspace, and select the **Mainframe Basic Stack**.
+To get started, create a new workspace and select the **Mainframe Basic Stack**.

 ### Premium Stack